openhab/openhab-addons/bundles/org.openhab.binding.bticinosmarther/README.md

 You can add multiple bridges to allow controlling devices in the context of multiple Legrand user accounts.

 Legrand manages the push notifications on device status via MS Azure C2C queues.
-Each bridge registers himself to the queue, takes care of incoming notifications on behalf of its managed devices and dispatches each payload to the related device.
+Each bridge registers itself to the queue, takes care of incoming notifications on behalf of its managed devices and dispatches each payload to the related device.

-At the time of writing, the binding supports Smarther API v2.0, the last version released by Legrand.
-The Smarther API and its documentation can be found at https://portal.developer.legrand.com/docs/services/smartherV2/operations/Chronothermostat-Measures.
+The binding uses the [Smarther API v2.0](https://portal.developer.legrand.com/docs/services/smartherV2/operations/Chronothermostat-Measures).
 The main gap between the API and Smarther mobile app is that the latter also allows you to create new programs.